6. Scripting¶

 Note that all graphs have the same X component; when omitted the X will be the sample time.
 If the Y parameter is set, then a new trace is created for the current graph.
 The X, key, color, title and units are used for this trace if provided.

-, then the graph is cleared (i.e. all existing traces
+If reset is true, then the graph is cleared (i.e. all existing traces

 are deleted) before creating any new trace.
-If show
+If show is true then the graph

-is made visible after adding the trace; when false
+is made visible after adding the trace; when false, then the graph is hidden

-the graph will be saved to an
+after adding the trace.
+When save is true the graph will be saved to an

 image file after the trace has been added.